myurtogl/tune-mosaic/README.md

    npm start

-4. Access the web interface at [http://localhost:3000](http://localhost:3000) to explore your musical analysis and receive personalized recommendations.
+3. Access the web interface at [http://localhost:3000](http://localhost:3000) to explore your musical analysis and receive personalized recommendations.

-For mobile:
+**For mobile setup and usage:**
+Prerequisites:

+   *Xcode
+   *Swift

+1. Install the dependencies by running the following command in your terminal:

+      pod install

+2. Open the Xcode project by the following command:

+      open YourApp.xcworkspace

 ## Use Case Scenario: Discovering Personalized Music Recommendations